21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

-Spanning from the rivers of the Dominican Republic, to the shimmering beaches of Brazil, sunsets of New Mexico, the maguey speckled hills of Oaxaca, Mexico and so much more, these founders imbue their love of the natural world from their Latin American mother countries into everything from cacao mix, replenishing skin oils, perfumes and spirits.
+Spanning the rivers of the Dominican Republic, shimmering beaches of Brazil, sunsets of New Mexico, maguey-speckled hills of Oaxaca and so much more, these founders imbue their love of the natural world and their Latin American countries into everything from cacao mix to replenishing skin oils and perfumes to spirits.

 Perfect for a loved one’s birthday or a well-deserved self-indulgent treat, these carefully curated picks offer a little something for any occasion.
 Save this list of exemplary Latinx-owned companies that are looking forward to a more beautiful, sustainable, equitable and delicious future.